Unmanic/unmanic-plugins/source/add_extra_stereo_audio/description.md

 #### <span style="color:blue">new stereo audio to be the default audio upon playing</span>
 Check if you wish to make the new stereo audio be the default audio - if unchecked, default audio is not changed

+#### <span style="color:blue">Create sterero audio stream if no valid language tags</span>
+Check if you wish to generate a stereo audio track even if there are no valid lanugage tags - otherwise valid language tags are required.

 :::note
 This plugin will create a stereo aac or libfdk_aac stream as an additional stereo stream.
 It will search for the first stream matching the search parameters and encode that as an